optimizely/javascript-sdk/packages/js-web-sdk/packages/react-sdk/README.md

 Use Optimizely Feature Flags and AB Tests easily in React with a library of pre-built components.

+### Features

+- Automatic datafile downloading and caching (through LocalStorage)
+- User ID + Attributes memoization
+- Render blocking until datafile is ready via an easy to use React API
+- Optimizely Timeout - only block rendering up to X ms
+- Event queuing for `track`, allows `track` calls to happen before datafile is downloaded
+- Library of React components to use with Feature Flags and AB Tests

 ### Compatibility

 `React 15.x +`